randomcoder67/XFCE-Laptop-Config/configure/README.md

 `serial` get serial number
 `pyweb` start simple http server with root as given directory
 `cmatrix` cmatrix with speed of 6
+`tmux` tmux setting TERM to xterm-kitty and then back to default when exiting

 ### Info programs